fadhlanzaky/daily-prayer-notification/README.md

 # daily-prayer-notification
-A pop-up Windows notification to notify daily prayer time.
-Built using BeautifulSoup to scrape the prayer time from muslimpro.com and Winotify as the module to show notification toast on Windows.
+A pop-up Windows notification to notify daily prayer times.
+Built using BeautifulSoup to scrape the prayer times from muslimpro.com and Winotify as the module to show notification toast on Windows.

 ## Start
 - install dependencies `pip install -r requirements.txt`